TriplePanicLabs/grindurus-protocol/README.md

 ## 📥 ETH Handling

-When ETH is received:
+When ETH is received: all ETH go to owner
-- A portion goes to the `grinder`.
-- The rest is converted to WETH as liquidity.

 # Build